tum-ei-eda/mlonmcu/ENVIRONMENTS.md

 To get started with MLonMCU on the command line first an environment has to be created using the `mlonmcu init` command.
 As only some usage examples are shown in the following, make sure to check out `mlonmcu init —help` to learn more.

-- Initialize a default environment at the default location (`~/.config/mlonmcu/environments/default` on most UNIX Systems)
+- Initialize a default environment at the default location (`~/.config/mlonmcu/environments/default` on most UNIX Systems): `mlonmcu init`
--
-- Initialize an environment inside the current working directory
+- Initialize an environment inside the current working directory: `mlonmcu init -H .`
-- TODO

 The tool will ask some questions on the command line interactively.